-The Fund's sustainable investment objective is to invest its assets in companies that the Investment Manager expects to contribute positive impact by advancing an environmental or social objective linked to one or more of the UN SDGs and to deliver returns to shareholders over the long term.
+The Fund's sustainable investment objective is to invest its assets in European companies that the Investment Manager expects to contribute positive impact by advancing by advancing an environmental or social objective linked to one or more of the UN SDGs using a science or engineering-driven, innovation-led approach.
 The Fund may also invest in investments that the Investment Manager deems to be neutral under its sustainability criteria, such as cash and Money Market Investments and derivatives used with the aim of reducing risk (hedging) or managing the Fund more efficiently.